openstack/contributor-guide/doc/source/operators/participate.rst

 There is the #openstack-operators channel on Freenode IRC for live conversations and `Operators' team meeting
 <http://eavesdrop.openstack.org/#OpenStack_OSOps_Team>`_.
-On top of the #openstack-operators channel there are several others.
+On top of the #openstack-operators channel there are many others that you might find useful.
 More generic information about IRC channels can be found in the :ref:`irc-channels` section of the IRC page.

+In the :ref:`setup-irc` section of this guide, there are instructions on how to setup a desktop client and register your irc nickname so that you can join these channels.

+.. _ops-meetup:

 Meet Ups
 ========